HGACreative/hga-storage-manager/README.md

 Used for managing files on S3, via the storage manager facade you can easily upload and delete files as necessary.

-This package utilises the file_uploads database table which records all the activity of all uploads.
+This package records data into the database for operation.

 To use this package simply install, migrate and use the following steps to integrate into your code.